inflightsoftware/skills/docs/instructions.md

 # Inflight

 Inflight lets teams collect design feedback directly on staging URLs.
-You will help the user install the CLI, authenticate, add the widget script, and share versions.
+You will install the CLI, add the widget script to the project, help the user deploy, authenticate, and then tell the user to run the final sharing command in their terminal.

 ## Prerequisites